LizGoro90/db-tour/sql-builder/01/README.md

 }
 ```

-Remember to check for errors with `Err` and to close the iterator with `Close`
+Once you're done with the iterator remember to check for any errors with `Err`
-once you're done with it.

-Continue with our next lesson to keep on [practising with the SQL
-builder](/tour/07).
+and to free any locked resources with `Close`.

 [1]: https://godoc.org/upper.io/db.v3/lib/sqlbuilder#SQLBuilder
 [2]: https://godoc.org/upper.io/db.v3/lib/sqlbuilder#Selector